jakjr2000/jakjr2000.github.io/_pages/about.md

 Greetings everybody!
 My name is Jack, and I welcome you to my website.

-I'm a 23 year resident of Annapolis, Maryland's capital.
+I'm a 23 year resident of Annapolis, the state capital of Maryland.
 I am currently working on my degrees in both Political Science and Geography and Environmental Studies from the [University of Maryland Baltimore County](https://umbc.edu).

 ## What to Include on Your Homepage